In a time of disruption and unrest, the presidential race has changed little

 Biden said if the report is accurate, it is “disgusting.”

 In danger of losing the election, Trump casts doubt on the integrity of the vote.
-He rails against voting my mail, even though he will cast an absentee ballot this fall as he has done in the past.
+He rails against voting by mail, even though he will cast an absentee ballot this fall as he has done in the past.
 In a country divided and on edge, a country where political debate and differences risk turning violent, he sows mistrust ahead of the election and potential chaos in its aftermath.

 The race for president has tightened a bit since early summer, when Biden enjoyed a lead, based on a national average of polls in the range of nine-plus percentage points.
 It, however, has not tightened noticeably since mid-August, just before the two national conventions.
 Before the Democratic convention, the FiveThirtyEight.com numbers showed Biden with a lead nationally of between seven and eight points.
 His lead after the Republican convention stands at between seven and eight points.